domobritton/resilient-leadership/src/pages/index.md

   paragraph2: >
     Your success as a leader will not be measured by how well you maintained the status quo.
 It will be measured by the contributions you made.
 In order to be the biggest contribution available within you, you need to be courageous, wise and resilient.
   quote: >
     “Do not judge me by my success, judge me by how many times I fell down and got back up again.”
-    ~Nelson Mandela
+  quoteAuthor: ~Nelson Mandela
 results:
   image: /img/resilient-success.png
   title: We believe that you can